awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 }
 ```

 For information about all available actions, see [Policy Element Reference](#es-ac-reference)\.
+For far more granular control over your data, use an open domain access policy with [fine\-grained access control](fgac.md)\.

 ### Identity\-based Policies<a name="es-ac-types-identity"></a>

 Unlike resource\-based policies, which are a part of each Amazon ES domain, you attach identity\-based policies to users or roles using the AWS Identity and Access Management \(IAM\) service\.
 Just like [resource\-based policies](#es-ac-types-resource), identity\-based policies specify who can access a service, which actions they can perform, and if applicable, the resources on which they can perform those actions\.

 While they certainly don't have to be, identity\-based policies tend to be more generic\.
 They often govern only the configuration API actions a user can perform\.
-After you have these policies in place, you can use resource\-based policies in Amazon ES to offer users access to Elasticsearch indices and APIs\.
+After you have these policies in place, you can use resource\-based policies \(or [fine\-grained access control](fgac.md)\) in Amazon ES to offer users access to Elasticsearch indices and APIs\.

+**Note**
+Users with the AWS managed `AmazonESReadOnlyAccess` policy can't see cluster health status on the console\.
+To allow them to see cluster health status \(and other Elasticsearch data\), add the `es:ESHttpGet` action to an access policy and attach it to their accounts or roles\.

 Because identity\-based policies attach to users or roles \(principals\), the JSON doesn't specify a principal\.
 The following policy grants access to actions that begin with `Describe` and `List`\.
 This combination of actions provides read\-only access to domain configurations, but not to the data stored in the domain itself: